scalar-labs/scalar-kubernetes/docs/ConfigureScalarDL.md

 ```
 Note-:

-For Cosmos DB, use the account name as `username` since we can't leave the `db-uername` property empty.
+For Cosmos DB, use the Cosmos DB account name as `username`.

 ### Configure schema-loading-custom-values